altruios/namshubettulpa/public/namshubettuple/the-plan.md

 'Okay, timing and finesse - you got this'
 ~He waited for her to round the corner~
-*He faced away from where she would round the corner* ~Running steps approached~
+*He faced away from where she would round the corner* ~He heard her running steps approached~
 *Kent Walked backwards*
+'Just fooling one set of eyes, keep focused'
+~He had her back to her~
-*He had her back to her, waving at someone*
+*He pretended to wave at someone*
-~Alice had not turned yet~
+*Alice passed him, slowing her run*
+~He watched her scan the crowd~
+*He continued his backward walk*
+*Kent tossed the gun-strap on the other side of the corner* 'K::Second toss - was that too on the nose?'
+~Still, he knew he couldn't keep it~
-~He watched her scan the crowd - continuing his backward walk~ *Kent tossed the gun-strap on the other side of the corner* *He then continued crossing the street, towards central park* ~He saw her spot the jacket~
+*He then continued crossing the street, towards central park* ~He saw her spot the jacket~
+'K::Just get to the park.'
 *He turned around and faced the park*
-~He couldn't see her, but neither could she see his face~ ~He was halfway though the street before he heard a muttering~ ~A horn honked in his ear - and yet: he still heard her quite voice~ 'Okay,what is she doing?'
+~He couldn't see her, but neither could she see his face~ ~He was halfway though the street before he heard a muttering~ ~A horn honked in his ear - and yet: he still heard her quite voice~ 'Okay, what is she doing?'
 ~Kent watched everyone - and was almost prepared for the sudden stop~ *He stopped*
 }